Overview of the First Home Savings Account (FHSA)

 4. Myth: You Can Open an FHSA Without Planning to Buy a Home

-Reality: While technically true, the FHSA is designed for individuals intending to purchase their first home.
-To open one, you must meet specific eligibility requirements, including not having owned a home in the current or prior four calendar years.
+Reality: To open an FHSA, an individual must meet specific eligibility criteria, including not having owned a qualifying home in the current year or the previous four calendar years.
+Additional rules apply to the use and eventual disposition of FHSA funds.
 If you don’t use the funds for a qualifying home purchase, you must transfer the funds to an RRSP or RRIF by the end of the 15th year after opening the account or by the year you turn 71, whichever comes first.

 5. Myth: Opening an FHSA Automatically Maximizes Your Contribution Room